jreisinger/docs/data/notes/k8s/ingress.md

   tls.key: <base64 encoded private key>
 ```

-Then we can reference the secret in Ingress:
+Then we can reference the secret in Ingress via `secretName` field:

 ```
 # tls-ingress.yaml